-3.8 Disclosure should be made whenever required by law and fuller disclosure must be recommended to clients wherever it is appropriate given a wider relationship or dialogue with HMRC relevant to that client.
+3.8 Disclosure should be made whenever required by law and fuller disclosure must be recommended to clients wherever it is appropriate given a wider relationship or dialogue with the relevant revenue authority that is relevant to that client.
 What is actually to be disclosed will inevitably reflect a professional judgement taking into account all relevant facts and law specific to the case in question and what the client consents should be disclosed.

-1 For some suitably qualified members, this might, for example, include the preparation of standard wording for inclusion in contracts,Wills or other documents.
+1 For some suitably qualified members, this might, for example, include the preparation of standard wording for inclusion in contracts, wills or other documents.